Donna de Varona

 De Varona was the youngest swimmer to compete in the 1960 Olympics at just 13 years old.
 During the following Olympic Games Donna earned gold medals in the 400 meter individual medley and as a member of the 400 meter freestyle relay.

 Throughout her swimming career, de Varona set 18 swimming records.
 She retired shortly after the 1964 Olympics.
-Although her Olympic success de Varona was unable to obtain a collegiate scholarship for swimming because at that time collegiate scholarships were not available for female athletes.
+Although she had Olympic success de Varona was unable to obtain a collegiate scholarship for swimming because at that time collegiate scholarships were not available for female athletes.
 Being that there was a lack of opportunities for females athletes this led her to become a strong advocate for Title IX.

 - Two-time Olympian